Azure/azure-sdk-for-js/documentation/Generate-code-from-TypeSpec.md

 ```

 **Notice**
-If your generated SDK is new, you need to do two extra things:
+If you use tsp-client to generate code and your generated SDK is new, you need to do two extra things:

 **1**:
 You should add your new SDK in [rush.json](https://github.com/Azure/azure-sdk-for-js/blob/main/rush.json).